DaSpood/Pandora/README.md

 You can also run the code locally by cloning the repository and checking the scripts in the [package.json](package.json) file.

-Note that, in both cases, everything runs on your browser, there is no server, so keep that in mind before launching tens of thousands of simulations in parallel.
+Note that, in both cases, everything runs in your browser, there is no server, so keep that in mind before launching tens of thousands of simulations in parallel.
 Your CPU will scream, not mine.

 ## How to use

-I hope the UI is clear enough for now.
-I will add a more detailed explanation once it is closer to completion.
+Once a loot table is loaded:

+- Top-left button opens a "stats" panel giving you info about your session (rewards obtained, lootboxes opened, opening history...).
+- Top-right button redirects you to this GitHub repository where you can view the source code and open issues.
+- Bottom-left button, only available in "budget" mode, allows you to "purchase" the lootboxes you will then open.
+- Bottom-middle button allows you to open one box.
+In "budget" mode, you can also let the simulator open boxes automatically one by one, or all at once.
+- Bottom-right button opens a "settings" menu where you can select the opening mode, rewards you already own (to treat them as duplicates from the start), what the stopping point is for "until" mode, export/import settings as JSON, and reset the session stats.
+- Above the "open" button, you can select the lootbox you wish to open (useful for tiered-lootboxes scenarios)
+- In the center of the screen, you will see the content of the last lootbox that was opened.

 ## Technical details

 ### Loot table

 The algorithm will use a specified loot table to handle everything in a rolling session.
+Everything the algorithm does, including how it handles its configuration, depends on the loaded loot table.

 The loot table format is very specific, and well documented in [this file](src/types/lootTable.d.ts), you can find provided samples in [this directory](src/assets/lootTables).
-Everything the algorithm does, including how it handles its configuration, depends on the loaded loot table.
+The format should now be stable, any future change will hopefully be optional and not break existing loot tables.
+If breaking changes eventually happen, I will try to have backwards compatibility one way or another.

 The loaded loot table will be fully validated and type checked to make sure it will work with the simulator.
 The validator, available [here](src/scripts/lootTableValidator.ts), only checks that the expected (documented) fields are valid, but ignores undocumented fields, so check for typos yourself.
+Everything else in the app assumes the loaded loot table is valid, things **will** break if it's not.

 If you want to write your own loot table for a game with somewhat complicated lootbox mechanics, take the time to really think about what these mechanics imply and how you can "translate" them into more common mechanics.
 For example: